PacificCommunity/ofp-sam-transition-plan/notes/rfmo_discussion/questionnaire.md

 potential coordination and collaboration with a focus on the future of tuna stock assessment software.

-On behalf of the SPC stock assessment team,
+On behalf of the SPC stock assessment team,\
-Arni Magnusson
-Nick Davies
+Arni Magnusson and Nick Davies